Youth Justice Court

 Queens Defenders also holds youth justice courts in four Queens libraries, including Cambria Heights, Far Rockaway, Jamaica, and Laurelton.
 In the community youth justice courts, youth who commit low-level crimes are referred by local precincts.
 This referral occurs in place of being charged and sent to criminal or family court.
 YJC participants conduct a trial.
 When the jury finds the youth guilty, it hands down a consequence and once completed, the youth’s case is dismissed.
 Consequences may include apologies to the victim and their family, participation in mental health and substance abuse treatment programs, and community service that builds on the youth’s strengths and interests.

 Interested in Joining YJC?

 Teens interested in learning about the justice system are encouraged to apply.
-Here, you will learn to be an advocate for your peers.
-Improve your resume and gain valuable experience while helping your community.
+Here, you will learn to be an advocate for your peers, improve your resume, and gain valuable experience all while helping your community.
 This program will empower you to become a leader in both school and in the community.

 Due to the COVID-19 pandemic, our YJC programs are currently virtual.
 You can sign up for any of the following programs below: